huawei-noah/Pretrained-Language-Model/README.md

 This repository provides the latest pretrained language models and its related optimization techniques developed by Huawei Noah's Ark Lab.

 ## Directory structure
-* [NEZHA](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/NEZHA) is a pretrained Chinese language model which achieves the state-of-the-art performances on several Chinese NLP tasks.
+* [NEZHA-TensorFlow](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/NEZHA-TensorFlow) is a pretrained Chinese language model which achieves the state-of-the-art performances on several Chinese NLP tasks developed by TensorFlow.
+* [NEZHA-PyTorch](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/NEZHA-PyTorch) is the PyTorch version of NEZHA.
 * [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT) is a compressed BERT model which achieves 7.5x smaller and 9.4x faster on inference.